-Clinical Component Courses
+Nursing Theory and Clinical Component Courses

 The clinical component of any undergraduate nursing course is evaluated by the faculty and course coordinator and must be satisfactorily completed prior to progression to the nursing courses in the sequence.
-In addition, in all nursing clinical courses, students are required to score $\geq 85\%$ on a drug dosage calculation examination prior to completion.
+In addition, students are required to score $\geq 85\%$ on a drug dosage calculation examination each semester.
+The faculty will decide which course to place the drug dosage calculation examination and include in that specific course syllabus for student notification.
 The drug dosage calculation examination may be repeated only once.
 If a student is unsuccessful on the second examination, he/she will fail the course.